How to Do the Spiderman Plank for Superheroic Strength

 This is also a great move for improving hip mobility, which is super important for frequent desk-sitters.

-We spoke with Segura about the proper form for a spiderman plank, what muscles it strengthens, and variations to make it harder or easier.
+We spoke with Segura about the proper form for a Spiderman plank, what muscle groups it strengthens, and variations to make it harder or easier.

-• Start in a forearm plank position with your elbows underneath your shoulders, feet about hips-width apart.
-Engage your core, squeeze your glutes, and make sure your neck is in line with your spine so that there is a straight line from your head to heels.
+• Start in a plank position with your hands stacked underneath your shoulders, feet about hips-width apart.
+Engage your abs, squeeze your glutes, and make sure your neck is in line with your spine so that there is a straight line from your head to heels.

 • Keeping your hips as level as possible, bend your right leg to bring your right knee as close as possible toward your right elbow.
 Pause, and then step back to the plank position.